 One Cell Lower Than the Others?
-Here’s What That MeansUpdated 24 days ago
+Here’s What That MeansUpdated a month ago

 If you’re checking your battery cell data and one cell is reading noticeably lower than the others, this may be a sign that the battery is starting to become unbalanced.